yuxiang-gao/2020-JOSS-Gao/paper.md

 ![Two groups passing each other in a narrow corridor.\label{fig:corridor}](figures/corridor.png)

 # Acknowledgments
-This project is supported by the Johns Hopkins University Institute for Assured Autonomy (IAA).
+This project is supported by the Johns Hopkins University Institute for Assured Autonomy.

 # References